Claim: Multi-millionaire passenger John Jacob Astor made an archly humorous quip when the Titanic struck an iceberg.

 After [the Titanic] sank, the New York American broke the news on April 16 with a lead devoted almost entirely to John Jacob Astor; at the end it mentioned that 1800 others were also lost.

 being fabulously wealthy, Astor was also what we now might term “a bit eccentric”: He tinkered with various inventions and held several patents, wrote a science fiction novel, and once loaded a coach on his private railway with millionaires so he could pull it with his locomotive — just so he could say he’d done it.
 Astor’s combination of fame and eccentricity (and perhaps a reputation for being a bit humorless) made him the perfect person to whom to attribute this bon mot, but this legend is unlikely as a true anecdote.
 No survivor reported actually having heard Astor say this, and the millionaire wasn’t on deck or in one of the ship’s lounges when the Titanic struck the iceberg.
 Astor was, according to Lord, in his cabin with his pregnant young wife:

 John Jacob Astor seemed equally unperturbed.
-Returning to his suite after going up to investigate, he explained to Mrs. Astor that the ship had struck ice, but it didn't look serious.
+Returning to his suite after going up to investigate, he explained to

 When the Titanic‘s starboard side collided with a large iceberg that fateful night, chunks of ice came raining down onto its forward well deck and (until the seriousness of the situation as made known, at least) served as a great source of amusement to some of the passengers who were still awake or came out of their cabins to see what was the matter.
 No doubt at least a few of them made jokes about ice, and the connection between drinks and ice is an obvious one.
 In fact, one of the Titanic‘s survivors, Lawrence Beesley, in his account of the sinking published later that year, claimed he overheard a similar quip: